bigjosh/TSL/README.md

 Indicates that the trigger pin has never been pulled, and that the real time was lost so now needs the real time to be set before we can go to Ready To Launch mode.

-This likely means that the unit was stored as old new stock for 100+ year and the batteries we allowed to go completely dead before first use.
+This likely means that the unit was stored as old new stock for 100+ years and the batteries we allowed to go completely dead before first use.
 The unit can be factory serviced to set the real time and then will be ready for first trigger.

 ### Low Battery mode